magentabusiness/magentabusiness.github.io/docs/iot-gateway/custom/methods-and-datatypes.md

 #### send_to_storage

-This method allows you to send data to the ThingsBoard instance.
+This method allows you to send data to the IoT Hub instance.

 |Argument|Description|
 |-|-|